How to Become a Tutor

 - If you are accepted, you will receive a permit to enroll in the required tutor-education course.

-- Enrolled students should plan to take part in a required day-long orientation, which takes place in the Writing Center on the first Saturday after classes begin in the fall.
+- Enrolled students should plan to take part in a required day-long orientation near the start of the Fall semester.